AdhithyanM/MERNG_event-booking-app/README.md

 ---------
 * We use mongodb atlas for this project.
 * To setup, create a project and a database cluster in your mongodb cloud account with username and password.
-* Have those details configured in a .env file under root folder with names MONGO_USER and MONGO_PASSWORD
+* Have those details configured in a .env file under root folder with names MONGO_USER and MONGO_PASSWORD.
+Also mention the database name with MONGO_DB

 **npm install mongoose**